CodeYourFuture/syllabus/docs/git/terminal/lesson.md

 - Connecting to the internet
 - Opening programs

-You can write `commands` to your computer by wring text after the `$` sign in your terminal window and pressing `enter`.
+You can write _commands_ to your computer by writing text after the `$` sign in your terminal window and pressing `enter`.
 (Some terminals use the `%` or `#` symbol instead of `$` - they work exactly the same).

 ![An Empty Terminal Window](assets/terminal-empty.png)

 However, you can't just type anything!
-Your computer only understand commands in a specific format
+Your computer only understands commands in a specific format

 ![Terminal with an error](assets/terminal-error.png)